Mammography is good at finding breast cancer, especially in women ages 50 and older.

 Some women take menopausal hormone therapy (MHT) to relieve menopausal symptoms.
 The use of MHT increases breast cancer risk (learn more) .
 So, the U.S. Food and Drug Administration (FDA) recommends women use only the lowest dose that eases symptoms for the shortest time needed .

 Learn more about menopausal hormone therapy and breast cancer risk.

 Studies are looking at how MHT affects the accuracy of mammograms.
 There are two main types of MHT used today: estrogen plus progestin and estrogen alone (learn more).

-Results from the Women's Health Initiative showed women who took estrogen plus progestin (but not women who took estrogen alone) had breast cancers found at a more advanced stage than breast cancers found in women who did not take MHT [36-37].
-Women who took either type of MHT had higher breast density and more abnormal mammograms (not explained by the higher breast density) that needed follow-up testing [36-40].
-Exactly how, and if, these results may affect future screening guidelines is unclear.
+Results from the Women's Health Initiative showed that women who took estrogen plus progestin (but not women who took estrogen alone) had breast cancers found at more advanced stages than breast cancers found in women who did not take MHT [28-29].
+Women who took either type of MHT had higher breast density and more abnormal mammograms (not explained by the higher breast density) that needed follow-up testing [28-32].

-Seeking a high-volume mammography center may help you feel assured your mammogram will be read correctly, but a lower-volume center may be just as good at reading mammograms .
+Although a high-volume mammography center may help you feel assured your mammogram will be read correctly, a lower-volume center may be just as good at reading mammograms .
 Most lower-volume, certified mammography centers provide good quality screening.
 To find a certified mammography center in your area, visit the FDA website (www.fda.gov).

 Combining mammography with clinical breast exam may improve its ability to find cancer.
 One study showed mammography plus clinical breast exam found about four percent more cancers than mammography alone .
 This improvement was even greater among women with dense breast tissue .
-Learn more about clinical breast exam.

 Other imaging tests in combination with mammography are under study for use in routine breast cancer screening.